Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Cleaning

 You have probably already heard of the robotic vacuums that are taking the world by storm with their automatic cleaning abilities.
 Well, this can be very helpful to pet parents too.
 There’s nothing like having a robotic vacuum handle the pet hair and mess while you are away or even doing some other chore in the home.
-These vacuums are incredible, they use piezoelectric sensors to detect dirt and mess.
+These vacuums are incredible, they use a combination of sensors (such as infrared, cameras, or laser-based systems) to navigate and detect debris.
 Some can even learn floor plans and will be at your disposal for cleaning anytime you need it.

 Fitness and Companionship Robots

 Currently, robots are being developed to help pets keep fit and active through play.
-These robots will be designed with an AI that can recognize obstacles in the house such as walls and furniture to prevent it from getting stuck while playing with your pet.
+These robots will be designed with sensors and, in some cases, basic AI systems that can recognize obstacles in the house such as walls and furniture to prevent it from getting stuck while playing with your pet.
 There are also robotic pets that are currently used for the purpose of human companionship but could easily be adapted to companionship for your pet.
 These robots are not considered pet products, but actual robots.
-These robots are said to be able to connect on an emotional level and interact like a live pet.
+These robots are said to be able to simulate certain social interactions, but they do not form true emotional bonds like living animals.

 Dog Walking